-- Upgrade to 14.1 is not supported if the Citrix Hypervisor version is 6.1 or earlier. - The single bundle upgrade is a multi-step process that might take up to 90 mins. - First, the Management Service is upgraded to the newer version.
+- The single bundle upgrade is a multi-step process that might take up to 90 mins. - First, the Management Service is upgraded to the newer, provided version.
 During the upgrade, connectivity to the Management Service might be lost.
-Reconnect to the Management Service to monitor the status of the upgrade. - Next, the Management Service upgrades the Citrix Hypervisor and completes the remainder of the appliance upgrade. - Do not restart the appliance during the Citrix Hypervisor upgrade. - Citrix recommends that you use a Citrix Hypervisor serial console (or LOM console) to monitor the Citrix Hypervisor upgrade.
+Reconnect to the Management Service to monitor the status of the upgrade. - Next, the new Management Service upgrades the Citrix Hypervisor and completes the remainder of the appliance upgrade.
+Management Service from release 11.0 and later can perform the full Citrix Hypervisor upgrade. - Do not restart the appliance during the Citrix Hypervisor upgrade. - Citrix recommends that you use a Citrix Hypervisor serial console (or LOM console) to monitor the Citrix Hypervisor upgrade.

-Upgrade the entire appliance to 14.1
+Upgrade the entire appliance to 13.1